rebelsky/csc207c/_labs/maven.md

 a. `App.java` is a placeholder.
 Get rid of it.

 b.
+Get rid of `src/test/java/edu/grinnell/csc207/AppTest.java`.

+c.
 Set up directories for your three Java packages.
 This will entail making subdirectories of `src/main/java/edu/grinnell/csc207/`.

-c.
+d.
 Copy the `.java` files from your previous lab over to this project.

-d.
+e.
 Ensure that you can compile all the files with `mvn compile` or `mvn compile -q`.

-e.
+f.
 Make sure that you can run at least one of the main classes.
 (Warning: The top level of the Maven project is not the top level of the Java package hierarchy; you may need to change your location.)

 ### Exercise 3: Create a jar file